 There are several new Apps that pop up and as a parent, you might not be able to keep up.
 It is more effective to tackle online behaviour the same way you would social behaviour.
 We should reinforce the idea that online behaviour is no different from how they should act in the playground or socially.

 Teach them that a stranger online is still a stranger and infact it is easier to create a false identity online.
 Click To Tweet

 Some of the ways to protect our children are to have them use their Computers and devices where parental and adult supervision is.

 - Boundaries: Talk to your children about this and explain consequences to them.
 What happens in cyberspace is captured and stays online forever.
 Impulsive and uncontrolled behaviour may have lasting consequences beyond what they can imagine.
 A potential boss, the school of their dream or even a potential relationship partner can pull up so much information online about them.

-- Know How to Get Help: Our children need to know what to do when something inappropriate happens online.
+- Knowing How to Get Help is Critical.
+A critical part of online safety includes knowing how to get help.
+Our children need to know what to do when something inappropriate happens online.
 They should tell someone, and have access to a safe and non-judgemental space to report.